BabylonJS/Documentation/content/setup/support/webGPU/webGPUBreakingChanges.md

 ~~This playground creates a render target texture (RTT) and enables the depth/stencil texture.
 The RTT itself is displayed on the leftmost plane and the depth texture corresponding to this RTT is displayed on the rightmost plane.
 In WebGL, we are using a standard material and the emissive texture to display the depth texture whereas in WebGPU we are using a custom `ShaderMaterial` written in `WGSL`.~~

 After a specification update, it now works!
-So, the WebGL path in the Playground libked above does also work in WebGPU, no need for a special case.
+So, the WebGL path in the Playground linked above does also work in WebGPU, no need for a special case.

 ## Miscellaneous